The Spice Train

 Thai Pineapple Yellow Chicken Curry with Coconut Milk

-This Thai pineapple yellow chicken curry with coconut milk is an easy one-pan dinner.
-It’s full of flavor from cumin, coriander and mustard seeds, ground ginger, yellow curry powder, turmeric powder and lots of vegetables.
+This Thai pineapple yellow chicken curry with coconut milk is full of flavor from lots of ground spices and spice seeds.
 Red bell pepper, pineapple and lime juice add freshness and chopped peanuts make for a crunchy finish.

 Yellow chicken curry in a bowl on a wooden coaster.